TankerHQ/spec/trustchain_design.md

 ### Trust on first use

 When first receiving a *device* creation block for a *user*, the recipient needs to trust that the block relates to the correct *user*.
-The block and the information it contains &mdash; notably the new *device*'s [Device Encryption Key Pair] and [Device Signature Key Pair] &mdash; are then stored locally, preventing the need to ask this *device*'s public key again.
+The block and the information it contains &mdash; notably the new *device*'s [Device Encryption Key Pair] and [Device Signature Key Pair] &mdash; are then stored locally, preventing the need to ask for this *device*'s public key again.

 It is to be noted that because of the signature delegation scheme, the entity that needs to be trusted upon receiving blocks for a new *user* is **not** the *Trustchain* distribution system, but the private [Trustchain Signature Key Pair] holder (i.e. the *application server*).